LolSayna/CIARC/README.md

 To use the Image Processing, make sure an `.ssh/config` for the entry `console` exists.

-Inside `poetry shell` run `make myps` to check for type errors or run `make lint` to check linting before commiting.
-Use `poetry add NAME` to add librarys.
+Inside `poetry shell` run `make mypy` to check for type errors or run `make lint` to check linting before commiting.
+Use `poetry add NAME` to add dependencies or `poetry add --group dev NAME` to add dev dependencies.
+Replace `dev` with `melvonaut` or `rift-console` to add to the corresponding group.

+To build docs use `make docs` and `make servedocs`.
+This will build the docs and serve them on http://localhost:9000/

 ## Usage

-- TODO
+### Melvonaut
+- Run `melvonaut` to start the service.
+- Run `melvonaut --help` for more information.

+### Rift-Console
+- Run `rift-console` to start the web application.
+- Run `rift-console --help` for more information.
+- Deploy the web application to a docker container using `docker-compose up --build -d`.

 ## Conventions
 ### Logging Level
 - Debug: some basic function is executed
 - Info: DEFAULT state - only important transitions
-- Warning: something notworthy/important that should stand out from the logs
+- Warning: something noteworthy/important that should stand out from the logs
-- Error: something that should never have happend
+- Error: something that should never have happened
 - CRITICAL: reserved for debugging